 The impact caused the driver of the SUV to die at the scene, and the truck driver was not injured.
 The FHP said that the accident was still under investigation and that it’s too early to tell if any charges will be filed.

-Large commercial truck such as semi-trucks are dangerous to all vehicles around them.
-Typically, studies have shown that truck drivers have a much lower accident and fatality rate that other drivers, however even a small mistake in a vehicle that can weigh up to 80,000 lbs fully loaded can cause significant injury and even death.
+Large commercial trucks such as semi-trucks are dangerous to all vehicles around them.
+Typically, studies have shown that truck drivers have a much lower accident and fatality rate than other drivers.
+However, even a small mistake in a vehicle that can weigh up to 80,000 lbs fully loaded can cause significant injury and even death.

 Fault in a Rear-End Accident